Frechmatz/java-sound-server/specification_v1_0_0.md

 * Client sends a `Start` message
 * Server sends a `GetFrames` message
 * Client sends a `Frames` message
-* Server pushes the frames into the audio device.
+* Server pushes the frames to the audio device.
 Blocks until device has accepted
 * Server sends a `GetFrames` message
 * Client sends a `Frames` or a `Stop` or a `Close` message